everwatchsolutions/json-data-generator/README.md

     }]
 }
 ```
-This simulation will run a single `Workflow` and send all the events to both the defined Kafka topic and to the Logger producer that put the events in to a log file.
+This simulation will run four instances (same workflow rules but on different threads) of `Workflow` and send all the events to both the defined Kafka topic and to the Logger producer that put the events in to a log file.
+  Use instances to create multiple traffic of the same workflow.

 ##### Workflow Definition
 The `Workflow` is defined in seperate files to allow you to have and run multiple `Workflows` within your Simulation.
 A Workflow contains the following properties: